 What is CPR?

 CPR stands for cardiopulmonary resuscitation.
-CPR is an emergency procedure that involves chest compressions and rescue breaths (mouth-to-mouth resuscitation).
-When given properly, CPR can help deliver oxygen to the heart, brain and other organs until help arrives or until your child recovers.
+CPR is an emergency procedure that involves chest compressions (pushing hard down on the chest) and rescue breaths (mouth-to-mouth resuscitation).
+When given properly, CPR can help deliver oxygen to the brain and other organs until help arrives or until your child recovers.
 Causes of cardiac arrest in children and teens are usually a result of a major injury or illness and rarely from underlying heart disease.

 Other causes may include:

 This information can refresh your memory if you have already undergone a CPR course.
 It does not replace real, hands-on CPR training.
 CPR courses are often available through local recreation programs, advanced swim programs, and first aid programs.
 In Canada, such programs are offered by the Canadian Red Cross, Heart and Stroke Foundation and St. John Ambulance for example.
 The basic skills are simple and usually only take a few hours to learn.